conanlu/faleproxy/README.md

 # Faleproxy

 A Node.js web application that fetches a URL, replaces every instance of "Yale" with "Fale" in the document, and displays the modified content.
 Edited slightly by Conan.
-Updated for hw8
+Updated for hw8.
+New branch

 ## Features